anicolaspp/akka-persistence-maprdb/README.md

 Each row is an even and they are sorted by MapR-DB based on the `_id` in `ASC` order.

-Each `.snapshot` table represents the snapshots taken for an especific persistent entity and the following structure is used.
+Each `.snapshot` table represents the snapshots taken for a specific persistent entity and the following structure is used.

 ```
 {